Jerusalem Artichoke / Sunchoke: a Tasty Survival Food

 The Jerusalem artichoke — also called sunchoke and sunroot — is a fascinating and beneficial plant.
-Not to mention tasty: although they look something like a potato, they taste more like a water chestnut.
-I’ll have a crop of sunchoke recipes coming up for you soon.
+It’s also tasty!
+Although they look something like a potato, sunchokes taste more like a water chestnut.
+This mild taste makes them super versatile.

 Jerusalem artichoke tubers in bowl

 Second, the Jerusalem artichoke is not really an artichoke!
-It’s actually the root of a variety of sunflower, thus the alternate name “sunchoke.”
+These root veggies are actually the root of a variety of sunflower, thus the alternate name “sunchoke.”
 The plant has a yellow flower above ground, making it decorative as well as edible.
 The flowering stems grow about 6 feet high.

-The bright yellow bloom of a Jerusalem artichoke - closeup in field
+The bright yellow bloom of a Jerusalem artichoke or sunchoke - closeup in field

 Photo attribution: Wilder Kaiser at English Wikipedia, CC BY-SA 3.0